GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 create false results.
 ```

 <!--- ADD: insert example of layers that are in a CRS with an inaccuracy of a few meters to show the importance of
-getting the CRS right --->
+getting the CRS right
+ADD: Note that QGIS always uses the units of the layer (asks for degrees when creating a buffer with a geographic CRS) --->

 #### Changing the projection of a vector layer